srujayreddyv/SigmaML-Quiz5-DeepLearningChronicles/Seminal Papers List/4CNN-Summary.md

 - Rob Fergus, New York University, Courant Institute, Dept. of Computer Science

 ### Abstract
-Large Convolutional Network models have recently demonstrated impressive classification performance on the ImageNet benchmark.
-However, there is no clear understanding of why they perform so well, or how they might be improved.
-This paper introduces a novel visualization technique that provides insight into the function of intermediate feature layers and the operation of the classifier.
-These visualizations allow the identification of model architectures that outperform previous results on the ImageNet classification benchmark.
+In this paper, the authors explore why large Convolutional Neural Networks models (CNNs) achieve such high performance on the ImageNet benchmark and how these models can be further improved.
+They introduce a new visualization technique that provides insights into the roles of intermediate feature layers and the classifier's operation.
+This technique helps identify model architectures that perform better than previous models on ImageNet.
+Additionally, the authors conduct an ablation study to understand the contribution of different model layers to the overall performance.
+They also show that their model generalizes well to other datasets, achieving top results on Caltech-101 and Caltech-256 when the softmax classifier is retrained.

 ### Keywords
 - Convolutional Neural Networks